 However, there is a growing digital innovation divide among countries that inhibits access to equitable benefits for all.

-Supportive policies and regulations are key to enable innovation and support Micro, Small and Medium-sized Enterprises (MSMEs), as well as enhanced collaboration efforts among key stakeholders, including policymakers, industry and academia.
+Supportive policies and regulations are key to enabling innovation and supporting Micro, Small and Medium-sized Enterprises (MSMEs), as well as enhanced collaboration efforts among key stakeholders, including policymakers, industry, and academia.

 The participation of MSMEs in ICT innovation within developing countries faces multiple barriers.
 These include challenges related to intellectual-property protection and technology transfer, limited commercialization opportunities due to business environments still adapting to new technologies, and still-developing governmental support in areas such as funding and incubators.
-Additionally, while the digital infrastructure is improving, as evidenced by high internet penetration rates, many small businesses still lack digital integration, operating without web presence or digital payment solutions in predominantly paper-based environments.
+Additionally, while digital infrastructure is improving, as evidenced by high internet penetration rates, many small businesses still lack digital integration, operating in predominantly paper-based environments without web presence or digital payment solutions .

 Given the importance of the role of innovation as a driver of sustainable development and the growing innovation divide between developing and developed countries, several important considerations require attention:

-Trends research readiness: Adapting to the fast-changing digital environment requires institutions and other ecosystem stakeholders to stay ahead of the curve and effectively interpret the evolution of technology, policy and innovation dynamics.
+Trends research readiness: Adapting to the fast-changing digital environment requires institutions and other ecosystem stakeholders to stay ahead of the curve and effectively interpret the evolution of technology, policy, and innovation dynamics.
 This requires new thinking and approaches, such as equipping countries with foresight capabilities and strategic research.

-Open innovation: Harnessing technological know-how for competitive digital economy value chain, embracing open innovation and multistakeholder mechanisms, appropriate access to emerging technology for all.
+Open innovation: Harnessing technological know-how for a competitive digital economy value chain, embracing open innovation and multistakeholder mechanisms, appropriate access to emerging technology for all.
 Promoting collaboration and synergies that scale digital innovations and achieve cross-cutting sectoral value for a competitive digital economy.

-Entrepreneurship and MSMEs growth: Accelerating the uptake of digital innovation-driven entrepreneurship and opportunities for talent to achieve socio economic inclusion in their communities need renewed focus.
+Entrepreneurship and MSMEs growth: Accelerating the uptake of digital innovation-driven entrepreneurship and opportunities for talent to achieve socio economic inclusion in their communities needs renewed focus.
 Integrating emerging technologies into curricula and supporting innovation ecosystems within academic institutions can unlock local talent and foster inclusive economic growth.

 Appropriate Policy: Crafting flexible and forward-thinking policies that encourage innovation, support ecosystem stakeholders, and enhance investment opportunities.
 International collaboration plays a crucial role in driving knowledge exchange, capacity development, and harmonization of standards